 The will of my deceased Nephew, if I have sufficient recollection of it, directs a second plantation to be settled in Berkeley County.
-This may and I think ought to be done in conformity therewith; and in so doing it might be well to include some, if not all the hands which are in Fairfax County, as well to comply with the dictates of the Will, as because there are too many at the latter place to be employed to good profit-the Farm being small, poor and As a mere small grain, or grass farm, it worn. might be turned to good account, if an industrious man, who would work constantly himself, was fixed on it, with a negro fellow and boy only; with an allowance of four plough horses, two ploughs and a yoke of oxen, with other stock proportioned thereto.
+This may and I think ought to be done in conformity therewith; and in so doing it might be well to include some, if not all the hands which are in Fairfax County, as well to comply with the dictates of the Will, as because there are too many at the latter place to be employed to good profit-the Farm being small, poor and worn.
+As a mere small grain, or grass farm, it might be turned to good account, if an industrious man, who would work constantly himself, was fixed on it, with a negro fellow and boy only; with an allowance of four plough horses, two ploughs and a yoke of oxen, with other stock proportioned thereto.
 This force would be adequate to the cultivation of the whole of that Farm, in small grain and grass; and might raise as much (and ought to do no more) Indian Corn as would suffice for themselves.
-And if you found it more convenient, the old woman there, for whom I presume no hire could be obtained, with occasion to recriminations, and by creating false impressions, impeded the conclusion of an agreement on subjects over which it did not seem possible a material difference of opinion could have occurred.
-The position of the British minister was, from the first, one of great delicacy.
-George Hammond, the first British minister accredited to the United States, was at this time only 28 years of age, but his experience as secretary to David Hartley, during the negotiations at Paris, had made him familiar with American questions, and his diplomatic experience had already been wide.
-Yet almost from the first, he seems to have made a disagreeable impression upon Washington, Jefferson, and Randolph.
-I have carefully read the originals of his communications to the Department of State during his residence in this country, and find them exceedingly moderate in tone, well-framed, and in exceeding good taste, without a mark of the petulant temper with which he has been accredited.

-such young children as have no mothers living and others that cou'd not be well disposed of-might be placed there; and would be at hand to receive your own attentions.
+And if you found it more convenient, the old woman there, for whom I presume no hire could be obtained, with such young children as have no mothers living and others that cou'd not be well disposed of-might be placed there; and would be at hand to receive your own attentions.